 About Lakefront Reservation

-The 17-mile Cleveland Lakefront Bike Trail traces the Lake Erie shoreline providing access to Edgewater Park, the E. 55th St. Marina, Gordon Park, Euclid Beach Park, Villa Angela Park and Wildwood Park.
+The 17-mil Cleveland Lakefront Bike Trail traces the Lake Erie shoreline providing access to Edgewater Park, Whiskey Island, E. 55th Street Marina, Gordon Park, Euclid Beach Park, Villa Angela Park and Wildwood Park.

 Edgewater Park with its 6,000 feet of shoreline features two beaches, a playground, reservable pavilions and one of the best views of downtown Cleveland.
 A nearby fishing pier provides anglers access to Lake Erie while the boat ramps offer one of the few public boating access points on the west side of the city.
 Edgewater Beach, a 900-foot swimming beach is open with lifeguards daily from 11 a.m. to 9 p.m. through mid-August.